db0/fedi-safety/README.md

 Note, this script **does not save any images locally**.
 All images are stored in RAM only, checked and then forgotten.

-Due to the way lemmy and pict-rs works, we instance admins do not have sufficient means to check for CSAM, which puts them in big risks as image thumbnails from foreign instances are cached by default to their own object storage.
+Due to the way lemmy and pict-rs works, instance admins do not have sufficient means to check for CSAM, which puts them in big risks as image thumbnails from foreign instances are cached by default to their own object storage.

 There's two big potential problems: